yogeshmangal/Java-Interview-Notes/Multithreading/Multithreading.md

 ---

 ## 18. What is Executor Framework (Executor, ExecutorService, ThreadPoolExecutor)
-The **Executor Framework** in Java provides a high-level API for managing and executing threads efficiently, replacing the need to manually create and manage threads.
+The **Executor Framework** in Java provides a high-level API for managing and executing threads efficiently, replacing the need to manually create and manage threads using Thread class.

 ---